-The sexual harassment lawyers at Melmed Law Group P.C. fight for our clients’ right to a workplace free from unwanted and offensive sexual harassment.
-Our Sexual Harassment Attorneys fight on a contingency basis which means we do not accept payment unless we reach a settlement on your behalf.
+The workplace sexual harassment attorneys at Melmed Law Group P.C. fight for our clients’ right to a workplace free from unwanted and offensive sexual harassment.
+Our California sexual harassment lawyers fight on a contingency basis which means we do not accept payment unless we reach a settlement on your behalf.

 We understand that unwanted sexual harassment in the workplace can jeopardize an employee’s emotional and mental well-being.

-Our sexual harassment lawyers understand the importance of making sure the harasser doesn’t continue to harass others in the future.
-California state law protects victims of sexual harassment, and our office represents victims who are subject to a sexually hostile work environment.
+Our lawyers understand the importance of making sure the harasser doesn’t continue to harass others in the future.
+California state law protects victims of sexual harassment, and our employment law firm represents victims who are subject to a sexually hostile work environment.

-Our office provides free consultation for those who may be victims of sexual harassment in the workplace.
+Our law firm provides free consultation for those who may be victims of sexual harassment in the workplace.

-Our California Sexual Harassment Attorneys Can Help File A Lawsuit For Sexual Harassment In The Workplace
+Our Attorneys Can Help File A Lawsuit in California For Workplace Sexual Harassment

 Employers can be directly responsible for the actions of supervisors or other managers who act as their agents if the harassment results in tangible employment action (e.g. termination, denial of promotion).
 They are also responsible for harassment by supervisors and co-workers if they have knowledge of the harassment and fail to take prompt corrective action.

-If you are or were an employee, and want to file a claim for sexual harassment, you should first speak to a sexual harassment lawyer to understand your options.
+If you are or were an employee, and want to file a claim for sexual harassment, you should first speak to a workplace harassment lawyer to understand your options.

 Gender does not matter when it comes to sexual harassment in the workplace.
 It does not matter if you are a man or a woman.
 An employee victim can be male or female, as can the harasser.
-If you have been subjected to unwanted sexual harassment at the workplace, you can call our office for a free consultation with a sexual harassment lawyer to learn more about your rights and options.
+If you have been subjected to unwanted sexual harassment at the workplace, you can call our office for a free consultation with an employment attorney to learn more about your rights and options.

-Often, an employee who is sexually harassed at the workplace are afraid to report it for fear of being fired, demoted, or given other adverse treatment.
+Often, an employee who is sexually harassed at the workplace is afraid to report it for fear of being fired, demoted, or given other adverse treatment.

 Remember, California and federal law prohibit employers from retaliating against employees for reporting sexual harassment and other workplace violations.
 Our lawyers are here to ensure you are protected from all adverse and unlawful treatment, including sexual harassment and retaliation.